This post may contain affiliate links or mention our own products, please check out our disclosure policy.

 Price: $30,000

-This trailer comes in at just under 26 feet long and has a dry weight of just 5,125 lbs.
+This lightweight, small travel trailer comes in at just under 26 feet long and has a dry weight of just 5,125 lbs.
 It is an all-season RV, meaning it can be used year-round.
 The floor plan includes a queen size bed in a separate bedroom, and is perfect for a single traveler or a couple.
 The RV also has a single power slide-out, making the tiny space feel a bit more open.

 Coachmen Apex 284BHSS